Children with language and communication difficulties: mapping ways to research and support their mental health

 August 19th 10-12am

 September 20th 10-12am

-These events will include some short talks from researchers, time to examine what our stakeholder engagement activities have revealed so far, and a chance for you to shape what researchers prioritise on the topic of language needs and mental health.
+These events included short talks from researchers, time to examine what our stakeholder engagement activities had revealed so far, and a chance to shape what researchers prioritise on the topic of language needs and mental health.

 Clinicians, families and academics were all welcome.
 View the programme.